Preventing Respiratory Infections in Rats

 - Moomoo Rattery

-- Mar 18
+- Mar 18, 2025

-- 4 min read
+- 5 min read

 Upper respiratory infections (URI) and respiratory disease are the most common issue rats face and a leading cause of premature death in many parts of the world.
+While rats can be genetically predisposed to them, we as owners have control over environmental triggers.
+This means we can prevent them from occurring most of the time!

 Symptoms

 It’s important to know how to prevent it and what to do as soon as symptoms arise.
-If you just got your rats less than 2 weeks ago or you just switched to a new bedding, this is actually just “New Home Sneezes”, check out my blog on this topic for more information.
+If you just got your rats less than 2 weeks ago or you just switched to a new bedding, then it is likely just “New Home Sneezes”, check out my blog on this topic for more information.
 If there are symptoms other than sneezing such as excess porphyrin (red discharge on eyes and nose), lethargy, not eating or drinking as usual, audible breathing noises like honking, squinted eyes, sucked in sides, puffed fur, then you must contact an exotic vet immediately.

 Causes

 Ammonia, dust, and stress are common causes of respiratory illness.
 Ammonia is the major irritant to rats, and their own urine turns into ammonia as it breaks down.
 We must ensure proper bedding is used and stay on top of cleaning with safe products.
 Only kiln-dried aspen, kiln-dried pine, hemp, and bioactive bedding properly neutralize ammonia.
 Just make sure to get a dust-free.
-Many rats are born with Mycoplasma pulmonis bacterium which will cause flare-ups when these irritants are present.
-Once an initial Mycoplasma flare-up occurs, the chances for recurring infection are higher- and they become contagious to other rats.

 Preventing These Irritants